mtumilowicz/java12-io-socket-client-server-workshop/README.md

   * This means that traditional applications are inherently limited to a couple thousand connections, even built on top of modern servlet containers.

+* On 64 bit JVM 1.8, each
+  thread consumes 1,024 KB of RAM by default (see -Xss flag).
+A thousand concurrent connections, even idle, mean 1,000 threads and about 1 GB of stack space.
+Now, do not be confused, stack space is independent from heap space, so your application will consume far more than this a gigabyte

+* A thread pool has many advantages over simply creating threads on demand:
+  * Thread is already initialized and started, therefore you do not have to wait or warm up, reducing client latency.
+  * We put a sharp limit on the total number of threads running in our system so that we can safely reject connections under peak load rather than crashing.
+  * A thread pool has a configurable queue that can temporarily hold short peaks of load.
+  * If both the pool and queue are saturated, there is also a configurable rejection policy (error, running in client thread instead, etc.).

+* Servlet 3.0 specification made it possible to write scalable applications on top of asynchronous servlets.
+The idea is to decouple the processing request from the container thread.
+Whenever the application wants to send the response, it can do it from any thread at any point in time.
+The original container thread that picked up the request might be already gone or it might be handling some other request.
+This is a revolutionary idea; however, the rest of the application must be built this way.
+Otherwise, the application is more responsive (the container thread pool is almost never saturated), but if there is another user thread that must process that request, we just shifted the problem of thread explosion into a different place.
+When the number of threads reaches several hundred or a few thousand, the application begins to misbehave; for example, it begins responding slowly due to frequent garbage collection cycles and context switching.